Frequently asked questions about The Magdalen House Next Step program.

 What is the Next Step program?

 Next Step is a three-phase, non-residential program for alcoholic women.
-Participants are provided with support and structure to sustain sobriety and grow in long-term recovery from alcoholism.
-The program takes approximately three months to complete.
+Participants are provided with structure and education on foundational tools to sustain recovery from alcoholism.
+The program takes approximately 12 weeks to complete.

 Who is Next Step for?